unlocomqx/addons-docs/docs/src/dynamicproduct/23-extra-fields.md

 Similar to the attribute names section, this section will display product features.
 The value of each field will contain the value of the corresponding product feature.

+## Hidden fields

+The module provides a field with the name `changed` which holds the name of the field that the customer changed in order to trigger the calculation

+This field is also available in php, via the variable `$changed`